-22. In this context:

-- (a) policies refer to sets or frameworks of general objectives and management decisions that the undertaking uses for detailed implementation and decision-making.
+- 19. In this context: - (a) policies refer to sets or frameworks of general objectives and management decisions that the undertaking uses for detailed implementation and decisionmaking.
 A policy implements the undertaking's strategy or management decisions related to a material sustainability matter included in this [draft] ESRS.
 Each policy is under the responsibility of defined person(s), specifies its perimeter of application, and includes one or more objectives (linked when applicable to measurable targets).
 A policy could be validated and reviewed following the undertaking's applicable governance rules or not formalised according to those rules.
-A policy is implemented through actions or action plans. (see Section 2 IR-3 Policies adopted to manage material sustainability matters); - (b) actions refer to (i) actions and action plans that are implemented to ensure that the undertaking identifies, monitors, prevents, mitigates or remediates actual or potential material impacts and through which the undertaking manages material risks related to sustainability matters. (see [Section 2 IR 4 Actions and resources in relation to material sustainability matters); - (c) key metrics refer to qualitative and quantitative key indicators that the undertaking uses to measure and report on the effectiveness of the delivery of its sustainabilityrelated policies and actions taken to manage material impacts and risks over time.
-Key metrics support the measurement of the undertaking's results in respect of each topical section disclosure; and - (d) targets refer to measurable, outcome-oriented goals that the undertaking aims to achieve in relation to material impacts, risks, policies or actions (see Section 2 IR-5 Targets in relation to sustainability matters). - 23.
-The undertaking may refer to the guideline contained in [draft] ESRS 2 General Disclosures (paragraphs from 58 to 79 and relative AR), when disclosing on policies, actions and metrics:: - alongside the Disclosure Requirements in the given [draft] topical ESRS, when the undertaking is required by [draft] ESRS to describe policies, actions, metrics and targets; and - (b) when the undertaking provides entity-specific disclosures on material impacts and risks not covered by [draft] topical ESRS or not covered with sufficient granularity.
+A policy is implemented through actions or action plans. (see Section 2 of this [draft] ESRS, chapter IR-3 Policies adopted to manage material sustainability matters); - (b) actions refer to (i) actions and action plans that are implemented to ensure that the undertaking identifies, monitors, prevents, mitigates or remediates actual or potential material impacts and through which the undertaking manages material risks related to sustainability matters. (see Section 2 of this [draft] ESRS, chapter IR 4 Actions and resources in relation to material sustainability matters);

+- (c) key metrics refer to qualitative and quantitative key indicators that the undertaking uses to measure and report on the effectiveness of the delivery of its sustainabilityrelated policies and actions taken to manage material impacts and risks over time.
+Key metrics support the measurement of the undertaking's results in respect of each topical section disclosure; and - (d) targets refer to measurable, outcome-oriented goals that the undertaking aims to achieve in relation to material impacts, risks, policies or actions (see Section 2 of this [draft] ESRS, chapter IR-5 Targets in relation to sustainability matters). - 20.
+The undertaking may refer to the guideline contained in Section 2 of this [draft] ESRS, when disclosing on policies (paragraphs from 28 to 51 and relative AR), actions (paragraphs from 52 to 115 and relative AR) and targets (paragraphs from 116 to 160 and relative AR).
+When disclosing on metrics the undertaking shall consider topical sections environment, social and business conduct of this [draft] ESRS.